isomerpages/pa-chingay/pages/PAssionArts Street.md

 arts installations <br>co-created by community artists and residents.
-These art installations were first presented at the PAssionArts Festival around Singapore and Singapore Art Week and are re-staged here at PAssionArts Street @ Chingay, curated by Sam Lo.
+These art installations were first presented at the PAssionArts Festival around Singapore and Singapore Art Week and are re-staged here at PAssionArts Street @ Chingay, curated by Art Director/Visual Artist Sam Lo.
 </div>